-- (a) Clause 18.5 applies if an employer transfers an employee from one township to another and, as a consequence, the employee moves residence. - (b) The employer must pay the total cost (including fares and other transport charges) of moving the employee and member(s) of the employee's immediate family who reside in the employee's household.
+- (a) Clause 18.5 applies if an employer transfers an employee from one township to another and, as a consequence, the employee moves residence. - (b) The employer is responsible for, and must pay, the total cost (including fares and other transport charges) of moving the employee and member(s) of the employee's immediate family who reside in the employee's household., including fares and other transport charges.